emanualjade/test-openapi/README.md

 # More tests
 ```

-- `key`: an arbitrary name for the test.
+- `name`: an arbitrary name for the test.
 - `spec.operation`: OpenAPI's `operationId`, i.e. a unique string identifying
   an endpoint.
 For example `getTags`.
 - `call`: HTTP request parameters